aros-development-team/AROS/workbench/network/stacks/AROSTCP/bsdsocket/Readme.md

 `struct mld_hdr`), the floating-point Maximum Response Code is decoded, and the pending response is flagged so timer expiry emits an ICMPv6 type-143 Report — a single `MODE_IS_EXCLUDE` record with no sources (equivalent to a plain membership) sent to `ff02::16`.
 A v1 querier still receives v1 Reports.
 Per-source filtering is not tracked.
+Every MLD message (v1 and v2) is emitted with a Hop-by-Hop Options header carrying the Router Alert option (RFC 2711, `mld6_prepend_ra`) so that on-link multicast routers intercept it.

 ### 6.3 Path MTU Discovery (RFC 8201)